Like many aspects of immigration law, the difficulty of winning an approved I-130 petition for parents is often underestimated.

 But when they enter, do they plan to apply for a green card?

 Unfortunately, their actions could prevent the parents from becoming legal residents.

 Worse, they are likely to be stripped of their tourist visa and barred from ever re-entering the U.S. ever again.

 Go back to their home country.
 Before their visa expires.

-Then they can seek permanent residence through consular processing at an embassy abroad.
+Then seek green cards for your parents through consular processing at an embassy abroad.